 Requirements & Guidelines to Become a Volunteer

-- Volunteers must be able to read and comprehend detailed policy and protocol information as well as being able to remember and follow shelter rules.
+- Volunteers must be able to read and comprehend detailed policy and protocol information as well as remember and follow shelter rules.

 - Volunteers must be able to understand and fulfill all responsibilities of their role independently.
-If an individual cannot volunteer on your own, we may require that someone comes to assist.
+If an individual cannot volunteer on your own, we may encourage or require that someone comes to assist.